braindecode.models.DeepSleepNet#

 Pretrain the CNN paths with class-balanced sampling;

-fine-tune the full network with sequential batches, using lower LR for CNNs and higher LR for the
+(ii) fine-tune the full network with sequential batches, using lower LR for CNNs and higher LR for the sequence encoder.

 State handling.
 BiLSTM states are reinitialized per subject so that temporal context does not leak across recordings.